The ADHD Tax Explained: What It Is & Why It Happens

 • Hopelessness – like answering emails knowing there’ll just be more emails tomorrow, and ongoing forever.

-It can be caused by all sorts of emotions but at the end of the day, it’s usually triggered by a task that, for whatever reason, you don’t want to do, even if doing it will have positive outcomes for you.
+It can be caused by all sorts of emotions, but at the end of the day, it’s usually triggered by a task that, for whatever reason, you don’t want to do, even if doing it will have positive outcomes for you.

 Many of us haven’t been told our brains have a specific way of connecting to thoughts, and instead that we’re just forgettful or not trying hard enough.
-Or worse, if you really cared about this you’d remember.
+Or worse, if you really cared about this, you’d remember.
 Love that one, because it attaches moral and emotional shame to your brain, too.
 But there’s stuff that helps.

 WRITE.
 EVERYTHING.
 DOWN.
 RIGHT.
 NOW.

 Seriously.
-If you get told “you should remember this” enough times, you start to believe it and you don’t write things down because that feels like admitting defeat.
+If you get told “you should remember this” enough times, you start to believe it, and you don’t write things down because that feels like admitting defeat.
 Stop it.
 Whether it’s a paper notebook or planner, or a digital calendar, put in everything that needs doing and attending, literally the moment you find out about it.

 Set Reminders

 This isn’t just for important events.
 Schedule in the due dates for bills, stick “buy the thing” somewhere when you’re likely to be out of the house, and give yourself mini-deadlines before the real deadline.
 A reminder won’t help if it appears when you’ve run out of time.
 And don’t make them passive, you might not check your phone.
-I’m sorry but you need to set alarms and make some of your notifications visible so you actually SEE the reminder, when you need it.
+I’m sorry, but you need to set alarms and make some of your notifications visible so you actually SEE the reminder when you need it.
 (ADVANCED ADHD tip: change your alarm noise every few months, or your brain gets used to it.)

 Do it immediately (or soon, at least)

 If you can, Do The Thing Now.
 For me, this means paying bills the moment they hit my inbox if I can, or making a “pay bills” task on my pay day.
-It’s also about putting dates in your calendar right now, instead of assuming you’ll remember to put it in later.
+It’s also about putting dates in your calendar right now, instead of assuming you’ll remember to put them in later.
 Assume you’ll forget, and the instinct to do it now while it’s fresh in your mind will get easier.

 Make it Visible

 A lot of these examples are task-based, but what about forgetting things?
-The more things that are in your line of sight, the easier it will be to remember their existence, and that you need them.
-Some people create home “launch pads” that contain everything they’ll need for the day- bag, keys, letter to mail etc. Or they have their bins out somewhere visible instead of in a drawer, to reduce rubbish building up.
+The more things that are in your line of sight, the easier it will be to remember their existence and that you need them.
+Some people create home “launch pads” that contain everything they’ll need for the day- bag, keys, letter to mail, etc. Or they have their bins out somewhere visible instead of in a drawer, to reduce rubbish building up.

 Double-Up